srobo/ops-manual/internal-structure/committee-formation.md

 # Committee formation and dissolution

-### Eligibility

-All registered SR volunteers who have participated in at least one full (11-month) competition cycle, including volunteering at the main competition event, are invited to express an interest in a place on a committee.
-Committee members are selected from applicants who have relevant skills and experience.
-Preference is gven to volunteers who have actively particpated in the work of the relevant team.

 ### Committee cycles

 The **competition team** and its committee operates on an 11-month cycle running from early July to early June the following year.
 The one month gap provides a much-needed break for members of the team.
 This gap also provides a definitive start of a new cycle and creates an opportunity for new volunteers to get involved starting afresh with the rest of the team.

 All **other committees** operate on a 23-month cycle running from early July in year one to early June in year three.

+### Dissolution

+At the end of the term of office, each committee is invited to meet with the Trustees to review the progress made.
+This serves as a useful event for both the committee, to reflect on their achievements, and the Trustees, to gather as much information as possible to feed into the new cycle.
+It is expected that the committee will get the views of the wider team before the meeting.
+After the review meeting, the team and its committee is stood down.

+The dissolution of the team allows other volunteers a chance to stand for the committee.
+This is healthy for the organsiation and ensures that it is not over-dependednt on a small set of volunteers.
+There should be no expectation that committee members will be reappointed at the end of their term of office and nothing shoould be read into the fact that one or more members are not reappointed.
+The trustees will always consider the long term view.

+### Eligibility

+All registered volunteers who have participated in at least one full (11-month) competition cycle, including volunteering at the main competition event, are invited to express an interest in a place on a committee.
+Committee members are selected from applicants who have relevant skills and experience.
+Preference is gven to volunteers who have actively particpated in the work of the relevant team.

 ### Registration of Interest